 Glossary Entry: Open World

-Most of the time, games lead the player through a story.
-This means they are more or less guided from one level to the next, as if they were walking down a hallway with different backdrops.
-The player is only able to visit the areas of the game that are relevant to their current position in the story.
+Most of the time, games lead the player through a story, which means that they are only able to visit areas of the game that are relevant to the immediate events in the plot.

-A game featuring an open world design, however, allows the player to wander around and explore their surroundings.
+Open world games take a different approach, as they allow the player to wander around and explore the world at their own pace.
 There is often still a story to be told, but that will wait for the player to come to it.
 In the meantime, the player can freely do whatever they find interesting in the game's world.

 Back to the list of terms that describe the different types of games